A Guide for Buying a Programmer's Computer on a Tight Budget

 A GPU can be discrete (meaning: standalone) or it can be integrated on the CPU or (rarely) on the motherboard.
 If the CPU comes with an integrated GPU, it cuts down on the total cost because then you don't need to buy a discrete GPU.
-Also, you can add a discrete GPU if you like, even if the integrated GPU is present.
+You can add a discrete GPU later if you like, even if the integrated GPU is present.

 An integrated Intel GPU is good enough for the start, integrated AMD GPU is better, and a discrete GPU (from AMD or nVidia) is the best, albeit the most expensive option.

 For storage, you can choose between a hard disk drive (HDD) or SSD, or you can have both.
 New HDDs start at 50 USD.
 They have ample capacity (over 500 GB), but they are somewhat slow.
 A HDD is good enough for start, but eventually you will want an SSD.